OfentseXI/OFEDIA525_BCL2401_GroupA_Ofentse-Diale_DJS11-main/MyCast/README.md

-# Podcast App
+# myCast Podcast App

+Discover your new favorite podcast with my intuitive app!

-This is a Podcast App that allows users to browse podcast series, view detailed information about each series, and explore episodes within each season of a series.
-Users can also add series to their favorites.
+Browse through a vast library of podcast series, dive into detailed show information, and explore episodes within each season.
+Plus, add your favorite series to your personalized list for easy access.

-Here's the link to my deployed app: [Podcast App](https://ikanyengadams-podcast-app.netlify.app/podcasts)
+Here's the link to my deployed app: []

 ## Features